We have developed new standards to help NHS trusts measure the quality of care they provide to people with learning disabilities, autism or both.

 - Reducing deaths of people with a learning disability in NHS acute hospitals: user manual

-Last year – our pilot year – we commissioned the NHS Benchmarking Network to gather baseline information from providers on their compliance with the standards and the views of staff, people who use NHS services and their families/carers.
+In 2018 we commissioned the NHS Benchmarking Network to gather baseline information from providers on their compliance with the standards and the views of staff and people who use NHS services.
+Since then the Benchmarking Network have continued to undertake annual data collections.